Josh Bell Player Props: Guardians vs. Yankees

-Josh Bell -- with a slugging percentage of .447 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians versus the New York Yankees, with Domingo German on the mound, on May 1 at 7:05 PM ET.
+Josh Bell -- with a slugging percentage of .472 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians versus the New York Yankees, with Gerrit Cole on the hill, on May 2 at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Red Sox.
+In his most recent game he had a hitless performance (0-for-2) against the Yankees.

 Josh Bell Game Info & Props vs. the Yankees